EagleIdaho.com is proudly presented by

 We found Eagle to be an upscale community with beautiful, well designed neighborhoods, mid to high-end homes, quality schools and attractive, high-end retail and commercial developments.
 Eagle provided us with a sense of enrichment and comfort and we found the people to be down to earth and genuinely friendly.
 Eagle was home.

-We have lived in Eagle now for nine years and we often talk of how fortunate we are to have found such a great place to live.
+We have lived in Eagle now for twelve years and we often talk of how fortunate we are to have found such a great place to live.
 Eagle is a special place and we are here to stay.

 If you are planning a trip to the Boise area, I would enjoy giving you a tour of the city and the different parts of town.
 I would also be happy to take you to see any homes of interest so you can get a feel for what your money will buy in our market.
 No pressure, just good old fashioned service.